Comment on Nuclear Fusion 66, 016012 (2026) and arXiv:2508.03561 by Richard Fitzpatrick, A Simple Model of Current Ramp-Up and Ramp-Down in Tokamaks: Abstract

 \section{Abstract}

-The article Nuclear Fusion \textbf{66}, 016012 (2026) by Richard Fitzpatrick is based on fundamental errors in the physics of the poloidal magnetic flux in tokamaks.
-His paper was inspired by an article that I posted on arXiv in various versions, $\big<$arxiv.org/abs/2507.05456$\big>$.
-The September 9, 2025 version was submitted to the Physics of Plasmas, which flatly rejected the article.
-Before I can resubmit, the Physics of Plasmas stated that the issues with the Fitzpatrick article must be explained.
-Not only did Fitzpatrick make numerous fundamental errors in science, he totally misrepresented my views as clearly stated in my article and even more explicitly in email exchanges, called ``private communication" in his paper.
-Enquiries were made to the journal Nuclear Fusion staring on November 24, 2025 of the consistency of Fitzpatrick's article with the scientific and ethical standards of the journal.
-On January 5, 2026, Nuclear Fusion said they had "no evidence of intentional misrepresentation," but others may disagree after reading the emails.
-Both grants and the publication of an important paper make the public availability of this \emph{Comment} urgent.
+The article Nuclear Fusion \textbf{66}, 016012 (2026) by Richard Fitzpatrick is based on fundamental errors in the physics of the evolution of the poloidal magnetic flux in tokamaks.
+This paper was inspired by an article $\big<$arxiv.org/abs/2507.05456$\big>$ by Allen Boozer, which was posted on arXiv in various versions.
+The September 9, 2025 version was submitted to the Physics of Plasmas and flatly rejected until the issues raised in the Nuclear Fusion paper had been addressed.
+Not only did the Nuclear Fusion paper make a number of fundamental errors in science, it also misrepresented the views clearly stated in the arXiv article and even more explicitly in email exchanges that were repeatedly cited as ``private communication."